 Prior to this program being implemented the Ombudsman is required to complete a facility security orientation training.
-The orientation will include information regarding the existing complaint/grievance procedures.
-When the training has been completed the Ombudsman will be permitted to enter the jail security area for the purpose of conducting inmate interviews in the Professional Visitation Booths.
+When the training has been completed the Ombudsman will be permitted to enter the Jail security area for the purpose of conducting inmate interviews.